Covid 19 coronavirus: Americans brace for 'hardest, saddest' week of their lives

 There are wide fears that Johnson's Conservative government did not take the virus seriously enough at first and that spring weather will tempt Britons and others to break social distancing rules.

-In an address to the nation, screening in NZ at 7AM today, Queen Elizabeth II appealed to Britons to exercise self-discipline in "an increasingly challenging time."
+In an address to the nation, screening in NZ at 7am today, the Queen appealed to Britons to exercise self-discipline in "an increasingly challenging time".

 The 93-year-old monarch said the pandemic had caused enormous disruptions, bringing grief, financial difficulties and daunting challenges to everybody.
 It is only the fourth time since her reign began in 1953 that she has given such an address.